kyeah/kyeh.me/_films/180707_tin-drum-1979-pans-labyrinth-2006.md

 __Magical Realism: Exploring Reality and Agency in the Coming-of-Age Story__<br>
 _Adapted from an essay written in 2015._

-The traditional coming-of-age story is a well-known and oft-relatable narrative tale detailing a time of trials and triumphs in a young adolescent’s early life.
-Told across numerous artistic mediums and throughout a vast variety of cultures and civilizations, the traditional story centers around the growth of an adolescent at a pivotal point in their lifetime, when they learn the cultural norms and expectations of the world, are shaped by the events that occur at a personal and worldwide scale, and begin to understand the realities of the world they live in and how to find their place within it.
+The coming-of-age story is well-known and universal.
+Detailing a time of trials and triumphs in a young adolescent’s early life, it's been told across numerous artistic mediums and throughout a vast variety of cultures and civilizations.
+The traditional story centers around the growth of an adolescent at a pivotal point in their lifetime, when they learn the cultural norms and expectations of the world, are shaped by the events that occur at a personal and worldwide scale, and begin to understand the realities of the world they live in and how to find their place within it.